-Hint: You can use the + operator to concatenate strings, but it is not very efficient.
-Consider using java.lang.StringBuilder instead; see Section 10.11.
+Hint: You can use the + operator to concatenate strings, but that is not very efficient.
+Consider using StringBuilder instead; see Section 10.11.

 Exercise 13.2 The goal of this exercise is to implement the shuffling algorithm from this chapter.